gilith/hol/README.md

 Profile
 -------

-Before starting, make sure the GHC system and the GHC text and transformers libraries are installed with profiling support.
+Before starting, make sure the GHC system and the GHC text, transformers and parsec libraries are installed with profiling support.
 On a Debian system the following command installs them:

-     apt-get install ghc-prof libghc-text-prof libghc-transformers-prof
+     apt-get install ghc-prof libghc-text-prof libghc-transformers-prof libghc-parsec3-prof

 Next use [cabal][] to install the other dependent libraries with profiling support: